title

 Today, the Institute of Hungarian Studies defends the Magyars.
 László Botos and Susan Tomory write:

 Beginning in 917, Constantinople supported the Magyars against their enemy the Bulgarians.
 Constantinople gave the Magyars gold and precious robes to encourage them to attack the Bulgars from the rear.
 For several years the Magyars raided Bulgaria in force.
 The Bulgars drove the Magyars from the Black Sea westward.
-In the 930s the Magyars swept through Germanic lands to Paris and down through and past Rome in the 930s.
+In the 930s the Magyars swept through Germanic lands to Paris and down the Italian peninsula past Rome.
 They took prisoners and sold them to the slave markets of the East.

 Feudalism